-Anne Curtis's story
+Anne Curtis's veteran story

 Anne Curtis had been a keen sailor before the war, so her enlistment in the Royal Australian Navy on 9 November 1942 at Manly, Queensland, was a natural choice.